 Frequency hopping radio communications transmitters in the 5925 MHz to 6425 MHz band

-While IEEE 802 LMSC supports revision of regulation for very low power devices to facilitate a broader range of applications, we observe that the introduction of higher power spectral density for narrowband frequency hopping devices may potentially introduce excessive interference into IEEE 802.11 based Wi-Fi devices.
+While IEEE 802 LMSC supports revision of regulation for very low power devices to facilitate a broader range of applications, we observe that the introduction of higher power spectral density by narrowband frequency hopping devices may potentially introduce excessive interference for IEEE 802.11 based Wi-Fi devices.
 In this regard, IEEE 802 LMSC respectfully asks ACMA to consider introducing a requirement of contention-based protocols for any narrowband frequency hopping radio communications transmitter with the objective of enhancing coexistence with other LIPDs operating at the same frequency band.
-As an illustrative examples, ETSI EN 303 687 requires that a Listen Before Talk (LBT) protocol is implemented to ensure effective and efficient use of the frequency band with WAS/RLAN devices.
+As an illustrative example, ETSI EN 303 687 requires that a Listen Before Talk (LBT) protocol be implemented to ensure effective and efficient use of the frequency band with WAS/RLAN devices.
 In addition, FCC 47 CFR part 15 requires the use of a contention-based protocol for all U-NII transmitters, except for standard power access points and fixed client devices, operating at the same frequency band.

-IEEE 802 LMSC respectfully requests ACMA to Clause 42 (Additional limitations for table item 5) of the draft Radiocommunications (Low Interference Potential Devices) Class Licence 2025 by adding the fifth limitation as follows:
+IEEE 802 LMSC respectfully requests ACMA to revise Clause 42 (Additional limitations for table item 5) of the draft Radiocommunications (Low Interference Potential Devices) Class Licence 2025 by adding the fifth limitation as follows:

-A radiocommunications transmitter must use contention-based protocols for multiple access.
+A radiocommunications transmitter must use contention-based protocols for transmission by using multiple access techniques.

 Example: Carrier Sense Multiple Access (CSMA) and Multiple Access Collision Avoidance (MACA) are examples of contention-based protocols.